SpongePowered/SpongeDocs/README.md

 The latest version may be viewed in full by visiting [Sponge Docs](https://docs.spongepowered.org/)

-## Guidelines
+## Contributing

-Guidelines for contributing to SpongeDocs may be found [here](https://docs.spongepowered.org/en/contributing/spongedocs.html).
+Instructions and Guidelines on how to contribute can be found on [the Docs themselves](https://docs.spongepowered.org/en/contributing/spongedocs.html).

 ## Translations